-Update:- During 2018 the Borough's Magazine 'Insight' which goes to all households in the Borough continued to help raise awareness of biodiversity and green issues with one of the Borough's four key priorities being "keeping our Borough clean and green".
-Articles included, encouraging residents to join 'Friends' groups like the 'Friends of Horton Country Park, highlighting the funding of improvements to both Horton Country Park paths and the Green Lanes stream an important tributary of the Hogsmill River, Countryside Guided Walks, restoration of local parks, green awards for open space management, consultations that emphasise the importance residents attach to open space and biodiversity and the 20 mile "Hike & Bike" events using a signed route linking the Boroughs five main open spaces.
-The Council continued trialling the use of Instagram to help raise awareness of biodiversity with photos of our sites and conservation volunteers in action, impressive insects and more.
+Update:- During 2019 the Borough's Magazine 'Insight' which goes to all households in the Borough and the 'E-Insight' electronic newsletter continued to help raise awareness of biodiversity and green issues with one of the Borough's key priorities being "keeping our Borough clean and green".
+Articles included, coverage of the low water flows in the Hogsmill River, highlighting the improvements to Horton Country Park paths, Countryside Guided Walks and the 20 mile "Hike & Bike" events using a signed route linking the Boroughs five main open spaces.
+The Council continued with the use of Instagram to help raise awareness of biodiversity with photos of our sites and conservation volunteers in action, impressive insects and more.
 All helping to raise awareness of the Boroughs natural environment and the opportunities to get actively involved.